-Diversity and inclusion are top priorities for Interac Corp.
+Diversity and inclusion in the workplace are top priorities for Interac Corp.
 Over the past two years, we’ve made great progress in creating meaningful and action-oriented change through our diversity and inclusion efforts.
 Today, we are proud to share that we have been certified by Diversio, a people intelligence agency that measures, tracks and works with organizations to improve their inclusion efforts, as a Canadian organization that is prioritizing D&I to create a more equitable workplace for all employees.
 The certification recognizes that Interac is:

 - Measuring and setting targets to increase diversity at all levels, including leadership roles

 - Regularly collecting data on employee experience to identify bias and barriers faced by minority groups

 - Implementing programs and policies designed to unlock specific challenges, and is committed to tracking results

 We first engaged Diversio in 2019, when we launched our Diversity & Inclusion Council, to poll our employees to gain a better understanding of our demographic and their thoughts on how we could build a more inclusive Interac.
 While our efforts initially focused on building a sense of unity within the organization and supporting community partners that serve underrepresented groups, our D&I work was amplified in 2020.
 Against the backdrop of a health crisis and economic crisis, we witnessed tragic racial injustices that showcased the realities of systemic racism and the need for positive change.